The Louine Schaufler Youth Poetry Contest will be established in the fall of 2022. The contest is to encourage poem-making from South Dakota students.

 Judging: Judging will be conducted by members of the South Dakota State Poetry Society board.

 Awards: Middle school and high school submissions will be divided to be judged.
-The prizes are as following: $100 for first, $75 for second, and $50 for third in both categories.
+The prizes are as following: $75 for first, $50 for second, and $25 for third in both categories.
 There is also a possibility of one or two honorable mentions.
 Winning students will receive a check in the mail.
-The winning poems will be published to our blog page.
+The winning poems will be published to our blog page and in the following issue of Pasque Petals.
+Winners will also receive two free contributor's copies.

 How to submit: Submission is free.
 Students can either make a submittable account and submit through that (see link below), or they can submit to our PO box (SDSPS / PO Box 8251 / Brookings, SD 57006), whichever way is easier.
 In either case, students must include an adult's (parent, teacher, caregiver) statement and signature that the work is the student's original work and that if selected, the work can be published to our website.

 Other submission details: Include your name, school, and grade on each page of poetry you submit, whether online or via the mail.
-In the cover letter textbox on submittable, include a physical address.
+In the cover letter textbox on submittable, include a physical address, and name of your local newspaper.

 Please contact us with any questions via our contact page.
 And we very much look forward to reading your submissions.